The Netherlands has a number of rail tracks that cross international borders into either Germany or Belgium.

 5. Venlo-Kaldenkirchen border

 Venlo is a city in the south of the Netherlands close to the German border.
-There is a stop train service (operated by Keolis) which runs hourly to the city of Hamm in the North Rhine-Westphalia region.
-This trip takes almost 2 hours 30 minutes – although the journey time can be reduced slightly by making changes at Viersen and Duisburg.
+There is a stop train service (RE13 operated by EuroBahn) which runs hourly to the city of Hamm in the North Rhine-Westphalia region.
+This 160km trip takes almost 2 hours 30 minutes and is known as the Maas-Wupper Express.

 6. Arnhem-Emmerich border

 Emmerich is a German border town connected by rail to Arnhem.
-This track is used by the high speed ICE International service between Amsterdam and Frankfurt which makes stops at Utrecht, Arnhem, Oberhausen Hbf, Duisburg Hbf, Düsseldorf Hbf, Köln Hbf and Frankfurt airport.
+This track is used by the high speed ICE International service between Amsterdam and Frankfurt which makes stops at Utrecht, Arnhem Centraal, Oberhausen Hbf, Duisburg Hbf, Düsseldorf Hbf, Köln Hbf and Frankfurt airport.

-There is an Arnhem-Düsseldorf train service run by Abelio which stops at the Dutch border staion of Zenvenaar and reaches Emmerich in 22 minutes.
+There is a VIAS-branded (RE-19) Arnhem-Düsseldorf train service which stops at the Dutch border station of Zenvenaar and reaches Emmerich in 22 minutes.
 The total journey time is 1 hour 48 minutes and the train makes a number of stops including Empel-Rees, Wesel, Oberhausen Hbf, Duisburg Hbf and Düsseldorf Airport before terminating at Düsseldorf Hbf.

 7. Enschede-Gronau border

 From the eastern Dutch city of Enschede runs an hourly DB (German Rail) service to Münster Hbf, a journey which takes around 1 hour 12 minutes.
 The border stations are Glanerbrug (NL) and Gronau (DE).
-There is also an hourly DB service between Enschede and Gronau (11 minute trip).
+There is also an hourly DB service between Enschede and Dortmund (2 hour trip).